jmenges/feedback-next/README.md

 # Portfolio Project

 This Project uses the following technologies

 - NextJs 13 with app directory
-- Serverside rendering, where possible
+- Server side rendering, where possible
+- Data streaming for lists to provide better UX
 - Data validation on server with zod
 - ORM: Prisma
 - Forms: react-hook-form